kvishalrj/MyShop/README.md

 <b><h1 style="text-align: center;">MyShop</h1></b>

 ## Accepting for hacktoberfest 2023
-This repo is about a web app an ecommerce website using Django
+This repo is about an ecommerce website using Django

 ## Tech used
 * HTML